rust-lang/reference/src/patterns.md

    potential factors in `c`, is defined as being the same as that of `c(p, ..rest) | c(q, ..rest)`.

+### Precedence with other undelimited patterns

+As shown elsewhere in this chapter, there are several types of patterns that are syntactically undelimited, including identifier patterns, reference patterns, and or-patterns.
+Or-patterns always have the lowest-precedence.
+This allows us to reserve syntactic space for a possible future type ascription feature and also to reduce ambiguity.
+For example, `x @ A(..) | B(..)` will result in an error that `x` is not bound in all patterns, `&A(x) | B(x)` will result in a type mismatch between `x` in the different subpatterns.

 [_GroupedPattern_]: #grouped-patterns
 [_IdentifierPattern_]: #identifier-patterns